breannaknguyen/Tutorials/QualtricsWebService/Tutorial.md

     # VERY IMPORTANT: Return the entire table in JSON format
     return jsonify(table_data)
 ```

+> In it's current implementation, the web app returns reasons from participants who _share_ the current participants' stance on a topic (e.g., reasons to agree with statements they also agree with or reasons to disagree with statements they also disagree with).
+We could have implemented a function that filters the table for reasons for the opposing view by flipping the agreement value that the dataframe was filtered for.

 #### Step 4j: Return to the Web dashboard and reload the app